 If the search produced more than 130 results, then the original keywords were further refined to narrow the number of articles generated.
 The volume of material for beta-carotene and vitamin C was exceptionally large, and therefore PubMed was the only electronic database searched.
-In these cases, the draft NHMRC document "Nutrient Reference Values for Australia and New Zealand" (NHMRC, 2005) was cross-referenced for additional material.
+In these cases, the draft NHMRC document 'Nutrient Reference Values for Australia and New Zealand' (NHMRC, 2005) was cross-referenced for additional material.

-When considering any literature that used supplemental doses of a vitamin or mineral, the study was excluded if it did not assess the intake of the vitamin/mineral alone; that is, the results from combination supplement doses (that contained the relevant vitamin/mineral) were not included in the assessment of health benefit.
+When considering any literature that used supplemental doses of a vitamin or mineral, the study was excluded if it did not assess the intake of an individual vitamin/mineral in an isolated dose; that is, the results from combination supplement doses (that contained the relevant vitamin/mineral) were not included in the assessment of health benefit.